Netflix Revenue, Usage Statistics & Its Growth Forecast For 2025–26

 The gender ratio is neck-to-neck.
 49% of its subscribers are male, while 51% are female.

-The average Netflix subscriber is a millennial with a yearly income of less than 50,000 USD.
-Around 68% of Netflix members have some college education, and roughly 33% have a bachelor’s degree or more.
+The average Netflix subscriber is a millennial, and mostly Netflix members are some college students or have a bachelor’s degree or more.

 • The revenue growth will be driven by paid memberships and per member.